1. The Library:

 - Buildings and Collections

 - Van Wylen Library: Van Wylen houses the main collection and central library services for the college.
-It also contains the Curriculum Materials Library, the Instructional Media Center and Copy Works! and the TechLab.
+It also contains the Curriculum Materials Library, Copy Works! and the TechLab.

 - Many of the resources and services supporting the curriculum are available electronically from both on and off campus.

-Van Wylen Library and its branch, The Music Library in Nykerk Hall, offer reference, instruction, circulation of books, reserve circulation, interlibrary borrowing, and document delivery services.
+Van Wylen Library offers reference, instruction, circulation of books, reserve circulation, interlibrary borrowing, and document delivery services.
 In addition to research assistance at Van Wylen Library’s Reference Desk, help is available to students, faculty, and staff online and by appointment.

 Van Wylen Library, in conjunction with other campus units, provides multimedia production services in the TechLab and at the Media Services Desk, a Hope Copy Works!
 Site.
 Services include assistance with computer software applications, audio and video editing, photocopying, scanning, poster production, and color laser printing.
 Van Wylen Library holds several computer labs, offers wireless internet access, and houses audio-visual playback equipment.
-Laptop computers are available for checkout in both libraries.
+Laptop computers are available for checkout.

 Van Wylen Library’s Granberg Room is a multimedia classroom available to the faculty by reservation for class use.
 The Library Teaching Lab (LTL) is equipped with ten student workstations and can be used for library instruction and computer-related instruction in other courses.
 Reservations may be made with the library’s administrative assistant.